carneybill/carneybill.github.io/content/blog/project-management.md

 - **All-in-One Platform**: ClickUp combines task management, goal tracking, time tracking, and even document storage into one platform.
 - **Customization Galore**: Custom statuses, fields, and views make it easy to tailor ClickUp to your team’s needs.
 - **Robust Automations**: ClickUp automates repetitive tasks like updating statuses or notifying stakeholders.
-- **Affordable Pricing**: Its free plan offers generous features, and paid plans provide excellent value for money.
+- **High Pricing**: Its free plan offers generous features, and paid plans provide excellent value.
+But again this gets really pricy for comprehensive teams.

 ### Drawbacks:
-- **Steep Learning Curve**: The abundance of features can overwhelm new users, requiring a learning phase.
+- **Steeper Learning Curve**: The abundance of features can overwhelm new users, requiring a learning phase.
 - **Interface Overload**: Some users find the interface cluttered compared to Monday.com’s sleek design.

 ### Ideal For: